Thanks for taking the time to visit my Just Giving page.

 I’m taking on this challenge in support of Mind; the Mental Health Charity to raise awareness of the issues that can affect all of us and to let you know that help is out there.
 Mental Health issues can affect any one of us at any time...

-I’ve been a Police Officer for 15 years, and can speak from personal experience of the effects of stress and how it can have a huge negative impact on your mental wellbeing.
+I’ve been a Police Officer for 16 years, and can speak from personal experience of the effects of stress, depression and PTSD and how it can have a huge negative impact on your life.

 Unfortunately, Emergency Services workers are at a much greater risk of experiencing a mental health problem than the rest of us, but they are less likely to seek the support they need.